metsuke/Tuerkas128-Framework-metsuos/Perseus_1_0/README.md

 * Run `makefile_win.bat` from the Windows command prompt to generate the `perseus.tap` file.
 * `makefile_win.bat` uses PASMO to assembly the code, `makefile_win.ps1` (Windows PowerShell) to generate `loader.asm` from `loader_template.asm`, and GENTAPE to produce `perseus.tap`.
 * Main code is in `bank_2.asm`.
 If you want to dive into the code you can start from here.
 * If you want to master Tuerkas128 Framework, a good way to start with is by doing mods.
 The easiest mod is customizing screens.
 Blocks and superblocks definitions are in the `screens` folder.
 Game map is defined in the `screens` folder as well.
-Map size is defined by parameter T128_SCREEN_ROW_1 located at `framework\tuerkas128_constants.asm`.
+Map shape is a rectangle and its size is defined by parameter T128_SCREEN_ROW_1 located at `framework\tuerkas128_constants.asm`.
+In Perseus, T128_SCREEN_ROW_1 is set to %00010000 (16), which means that the map could be 16 screens wide by 16 screens high.
+So the map could be made up of 256 screens, although Perseus only has 144 (16 wide by 8 high).
 * Tutorials are available in [YouTube](https://www.youtube.com/@RetroBensoft) (only in spanish, sorry)

 ### Project content